Resolvent-based modeling of turbulent jet noise: Methods

-where $\bm{L}_{m,\omega}$ is the forward linear operator, $\bm{f}_{m, \omega}$ constitutes the nonlinear forcing in each variable, $\omega = 2 \pi St$ is the frequency, and $m$ is the azimuthal wavenumber.
+where \ethan{$\omega = 2 \pi St$ is the frequency, $m$ is the azimuthal wavenumber, $\mathbf{I}$ is the identity matrix, $\mathbf{A}_{m}$ is the frequency independent linear operator, $\bm{L}_{m,\omega}$ is the total forward linear operator, $\bm{q}_{m, \omega}$ is the response in each variable, and $\bm{n}_{m, \omega}$} constitutes the nonlinear forcing.
 Mean-flow quantities used in the operator are derived from a RANS model, fitted closely to the LES mean flow.
-Although the mean flows are similar, the computation of a RANS model, using the standard $\kappa-\epsilon$ closure equations, also provides an eddy-viscosity field.
-With previous results of \citet{pickering2019eddy} and \citet{pickering2020optimal} showing substantially improved agreement between SPOD and resolvent modes with the inclusion of an eddy-viscosity model, we incorporate the eddy-viscosity field from the RANS as $\mu_T = c C_{\mu} k^2/\epsilon$, where $c$ and $C_{\mu}$ are scaling constants ($c=0.2$, $C_{\mu} = 0.0623$ for the $M_j = 0.9$ and $C_{\mu} = 0.0554$ for $M_j = 1.5$ jet), $k$ is the turbulent kinetic energy field, and $\epsilon$ is the turbulent dissipation field.
-The equations for the operator are provided in Appendix \ref{App:LNS}.
+Although the mean flows are similar, the computation of a RANS model, using the standard $\kappa-\epsilon$ closure equations, also provides an eddy-viscosity field \ethan{that may be included in the resolvent operator.
+This is done following results of \citet{pickering2021optimal} that presented} substantially improved agreement between SPOD and resolvent modes with the inclusion of an eddy-viscosity model. \ethan{The eddy-viscosity used here is computed} as $\mu_T = c C_{\mu} k^2/\epsilon$, where $c$ and $C_{\mu}$ are scaling constants ($c=0.2$, $C_{\mu} = 0.0623$ for the $M_j = 0.9$ and $C_{\mu} = 0.0554$ for $M_j = 1.5$ jet), $k$ is the turbulent kinetic energy field, and $\epsilon$ is the turbulent dissipation field. \ethan{We stress that the values of $C_{\mu}$ used here were selected to reproduce the LES mean flow and to allow for a demonstration of the ability of quantities available in RANS to be used to compute accurate resolvent modes.
+These values should not be considered general or as recommended values of $C_{\mu}$ for general purposes.}

-Continuing with the derivation of the resolvent/input-output operator, we rewrite equation \eqref{LNS_eq_acoustic} by moving $\bm{L}_{m,\omega}$ to the right-hand side to give,
+Continuing with the derivation of the resolvent/input-output operator, we rewrite equation \eqref{LNS_eq_acoustic} by moving $\bm{L}_{m,\omega}$ to the right-hand side to give